davew-msft/MLOps-E2E/Lab11/README.md

 ## Steps

 1. Deploy a GPU compute cluster (3 nodes, NC series is fine) as a `Machine Learning Compute` compute resource.
 Name it `gpucluster`.
-1. Browse to your Azure Notebooks project and navigate to `jupyter-notebooks/Deep Learning with Text.ipynb`.
+1. Open Jupyter (from the Compute instance in AMLS) and navigate to `jupyter-notebooks/Deep Learning with Text.ipynb`.
 This is the notebook you will step through executing in this lab.
+  * if you want to build your own model using your own datasets then consider starting with `jupyter-notebooks-starter` folder.
 1. Follow the instructions within the notebook to complete the lab.
 1. In Azure Notebooks navigate to the `models` folder (under `jupyter-notebooks`) and download the **model.h5** file to your local disk.
 We will use the downloaded model file in the next exercise. *Note that if the downloaded file name is changed to `utf-8''model.h5`, then rename the file back to `model.h5`*.